alanlorenzetti/frtc/README.md

 **Warning**

-* rbamtools is an R package required for this tool.
+* rbamtools is a required R package.
 This package lost its support recently, so the best workaround now is to install it using a copy of the source code stored at an unnofficial github repo.
 To do this, you should run the following commands on your R console: